jonseymour/florida/PARADOX.md

+# Constructing The Paradox That Wasn't

-# Which World Do You Live In?
+## Which World Do You Live In?

 There exists a world W. In that world there exist many families.
 All families have exactly one mother and exactly one father.
 Each family has exactly two children.
 Each child is either a boy or a girl - the gender being determined at random at conception.
 50% of all children are boys, 50% are girls.
 There are 4-types of family, classified by the gender of the children sorted in birth order: BB, BG, GB, GG.
-B+G is describes the type that includes both BG and GB when the birth order is not important.
 There are equally many BB, BG, GB and GG families.
-There are twice as many B+G families as either BB or separately GG families.

 Consider the following statements which may or may not be true.
 You can assume the first is true.